This post about food sensitivity tests contains affiliate links.

 With the rise in popularity of food sensitivity awareness, so comes the flood of at-home testing products.
 I believe that many doctors are hesitant to order food sensitivity tests for their patients because enough research on testing methods has not been done – and many doctors are not trained to help their patients interpret and act on the results.
 Because of the disconnect between patient desires for a food sensitivity test, and a doctor’s hesitation to order one, many patients are resorting to self-help.

 Please note that while I don’t work for Everlywell nor endorse the product in anyway, I am an Everlywell health practitioner partner.
-This means my clients get 10% off (when they use my coupon code “GFJenny”) and I get a small percentage of the revenue in return.
+This means my clients get 10% off (when they use my coupon code “GFJenny” at check out here) and I get a small percentage of the revenue in return.
 Please know, however, that I do not recommend one food sensitivity test over another, I only have tried this test in my own pursuit of understanding how other foods, besides gluten, may be sabotaging my health.

 (If you are testing just for a gluten sensitivity, consider talking to your doctor first.
 Many experts say Cyrex Labs is the gold standard for gluten sensitivity testing, so it’s worth your time to research this in earnest.
 I wrote about gluten sensitivities in this article, “Why Gluten is Toxic to All Humans.”)